gary-89/xaml-docs/controls/raddatapager/features/display-modes.md

 * __FirstLastNumeric__ - the go to first and last page buttons and the numeric buttons are displayed

-* __FirstLastPreviousNext__ - the go to first and last page buttons and go to previous and next page buttons are displayed
+* __FirstLastPreviousNext (Default)__ - the go to first and last page buttons and go to previous and next page buttons are displayed

 * __FirstLastPreviousNextNumeric__ - same as above, but in addition the numeric buttons are also displayed